Battle of the Bays will be an epic clash

 HBRU marketing manager Brooke VanderPeet says it’s been “awesome” to see the uptake of tickets and with fine weather forecast for most of the week - and temperatures up to 19C on Saturday afternoon - the union is looking forward to welcoming a big crowd.

-“We have gone all out to try and make this the best event possible for the people of Hawke’s Bay and hope they bring their voices to get behind the Magpies,” she said.
+“We have gone all out to try and make this the best event possible for the people of Hawke’s Bay and hope they bring their voices to get behind the Magpies,” VanderPeet said.

 Fans can also expect on-field pyrotechnics, Bunnings free face painting, a wide range of foods, as well as plenty of giveaways, competitions and fun activities and entertainment for all.